Marcel132/Marcel132/README.md

 ## Hi there 👋

 ## About me
-  EN: Welcome, my name is Marcel and I'm eighteen. i go to technical school and my major is surveyor.
+  EN: Welcome, my name is Marcel and I'm nineteen. i go to technical school and my major is surveyor.
 I would like to be a software engineer.

-  PL: Hej, mam na imię Marcel i mam 18 lat.
+  PL: Hej, mam na imię Marcel i mam 19 lat.
 Chodzę do technikum o profilu technik geodeta.
 Chciałbym zostać inżynierem oprogramowania.

 ## Stack